What You Should Expect From Psychological Therapy

 How does it work?

 Perhaps the most fundamental aspect of psychological therapy is the relationship of trust between the therapist and the client/patient.
-Thanks to this relationship, they’ll be able to communicate, in a sincere way, their concerns, expectations, and difficulties.
+Thanks to this relationship, they’ll be able to communicate their concerns, expectations, and difficulties in a sincere way.
 This means the therapist will be able to understand the problem in a global way.

 The next essential step is for the therapist to conduct an assessment.
 This will focus on the aspects that the client/patient has indicated they find problematic.
 Once the intensity of the problem has been identified and a diagnosis has been made, the therapist and client/patient jointly establish a series of objectives and the way in which they’ll work on them.